nextflow-io/nextflow/docs/config.md

 `NXF_WORK`
 : Directory where working files are stored (usually your *scratch* directory)

+`NXF_FILE_ROOT`
+: The file storage path against which relative file paths are resolved.
+For example, having define the variable `NXF_FILE_ROOT=/some/root/path` the use of `file('foo')` will be resolved to the absolute path `/some/root/path/foo`.
+A remote root path can be specified using the usual protocol prefix e.g. `NXF_FILE_ROOT=s3://my-bucket/data`.
+Files defined using an absolute path are not affected by this setting.

 `JAVA_HOME`
 : Defines the path location of the Java VM installation used to run Nextflow.